ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 Milton Loper's letters to Juliett as well as other family letters referencing Staten Island make it clear what the census records suggest: that in addition to boarders that commonly included employees of Pine, Hillyer & Co., the residence of Charles M. and Elmira Pine in West New Brighton was visited often by close and extended family members, and Juliett and Milton write about meeting at Staten Island with a mixture of warmth and excitement that is palpable.
 And the nieces and nephews seemed to regard Elmira with unique affection, as they always refer to her as "Auntie Pine", as compared to "Aunt Mary (Smith)" for example.

 Contrasted with Rogers' eventual position as hospital steward, Milton describes long days battling on the front lines, at times ending in retreat.
-Fortunately, Milton survived the battlefield, and as his regiment was mustering out at the end of the war, he wrote his last two letters to Juliett "from the south" in which he expresses his longing to see her in Staten Island.
+Fortunately, Milton survived the battlefield, and as his regiment was mustering out at the end of the war, he wrote his last two letters to Juliett "from the South" in which he expresses his longing to see her in Staten Island.

 <figure>
 <blockquote>